Social enterprise: United Kingdom

-Community interest companies

-The UK has also developed a new legal form called the community interest company (CIC).
-CICs are a new type of limited company designed specifically for those wishing to operate for the benefit of the community rather than for the benefit of the owners of the company.
+The UK has also developed a legal form called the community interest company (CIC).
+CICs are a type of limited company designed specifically for those wishing to operate for the benefit of the community rather than for the benefit of the owners of the company.
 This means that a CIC cannot be formed or used solely for the personal gain of a particular person, or group of people.
 Legislation caps the level of dividends payable at 35% of profits and returns to individuals are capped at 4% above the bank base rate.

-CICs can be limited by shares, or by guarantee, and will have a statutory "asset lock" to prevent the assets and profits being distributed, except as permitted by legislation.
+CICs can be limited by shares, or by guarantee, and have a statutory "asset lock" to prevent the assets and profits being distributed, except as permitted by legislation.
 This ensures the assets and profits are retained within the CIC for community purposes, or transferred to another asset-locked organisation, such as another CIC or charity.
 A CIC cannot be formed to support political activities and a company that is a charity cannot be a CIC, unless it gives up its charitable status.
 However, a charity may apply to register a CIC as a subsidiary company.

-Social firms

 Another type of social enterprise category in the UK is a social firm, a business set up specifically to create employment for people otherwise severely disadvantaged in the labour market.